 Among indoor outdoor thermometers, the V10-TH gets our endorsement.
 While it has its quirks, none of them are deal breakers.
 The price, which comes in considerably below most of the top home weather stations makes this an attractive option for those just looking for a way to get a quick look at the weather before heading out for the day.

-La Crosse Technology V10-TH Indoor Outdoor Thermometer Review
+La Crosse Technology V10-TH Indoor Outdoor Thermometer Review Summary

 Some users don’t need a full-featured weather station to keep an eye on the weather.
 The La Crosse Technology V10-TH indoor outdoor thermometer is a reasonably priced alternative to the more expensive home weather stations.
 Although it has its quirks, we especially liked the NWS forecast based weather icons, which are much more accurate than the barometric pressure trend method nearly every other “forecasting” weather station uses.